9. The Ploughman's Life

 Email Poem |

-Analysis and Comments on 9.
+Comments, Analysis, and Meaning on 9.
 The Ploughman's Life

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 9.
 The Ploughman's Life here.